Context Parameters

 }

-The subject parameter is also always found from context too.
+The object parameter is also always found from context too.

-// `ship` is the subject parameter, and therefore is also a context parameter
+// `ship` is the object parameter, and therefore is also a context parameter

 fn ship.ActivateWarpDrive { /* ... */ }